 IT'S NICE THAT - blog

 I used an article from the 'It's Nice That' website called, 'M/M (Paris) and the ongoing conversations that define its practice', to start looking into different letter forms.
-This exposed me to the reasons behind why different letter forms are used and the affects these have on there target audience.
+This exposed me to the reasons behind why different letter forms are used in the real world and the affects these have on their target audience.

 It's Nice That - article

 3D TYPE BOOK